 Release Date: Feb.
 12, 2021

-This 2018 novel from Patrick DeWitt, about a wealthy widow and her son who head to Paris from New York in the wake of scandal served as the basis for comedy of the same name, starring Michelle Pfeiffer and Lucas Hedges, that closed out the 2020 New York Film Festival.
+This 2018 novel from Patrick DeWitt, about a wealthy widow and her son who head to Paris from New York in the wake of scandal served as the basis for comedy of the same name that closed out the 2020 New York Film Festival.
 IndieWire’s David Ehrlich praised Pfeiffer’s performance in the film, which could put Pfeiffer and her on-screen son, played by Hedges, in the Oscar conversation.
 The Sony Pictures Classics release hits theaters in February.

 Release Date: Feb.
 12, 2021 on Netflix

 The third installment of Netflix’s wildly popular YA “To All the Boys I’ve Loved Before” trilogy hits Netflix on Feb.
 12, just in time for some Valentine’s Day crushing over Internet heartthrob Noah Centineo and sweetheart Lana Condor.
 The book, which follows Jenny Han’s “To All the Boys” and “P.S.
 I Still Love You,” sees Lara Jean (Condor) headed into her senior year faced with some major life decisions as she prepares to head to college.